We are admirers and breeders of field and working line Goldens. These are

 not the fluffy pale blond dogs you may have seen in the conformation/ breed ring, but are the old line red dogs

 bred to retrieve, with the intelligence to make you proud in any working discipline and the personality to make

 you fall in love forever.
 This is not to say you can't find loveable, smart, birdy and highly trainable dogs in the

-show lines, but here at Fern Hill those traits are at the heart of our breeding program not just an afterthought.
+show lines, but here at Fern Hill, selection for those traits are at the heart of our breeding program.

 Our goal is to breed talented, personable, long-lived, conformationally correct and handsome Goldens that are first and foremost

 loveable companions.
 Our girls are from the best field / working bloodlines available, and the stud dogs